 How to Report Fraud

-Auditor of State Dave Yost takes the misuse and misappropriation of public money seriously, and is devoted to raising awareness of it among all Ohio residents.
+Auditor of State Keith Faber takes the misuse and misappropriation of public money seriously, and is dedicated to raising awareness of the issue among all Ohioans.

 Tips or complaints of fraud in Ohio’s governments may be made at any time by any public employee or private citizen.
 Fraud may be reported by using this website, U.S. Mail, the Auditor of State’s Fraud Hotline, and the Ohio Stops Fraud iPhone app.